-In line with this, over the next ten years, the Authority expects the Fund to achieve an average return of 7.5% pa, before tax and investment costs, from compounding:
+In line with this, over the next ten years, the Authority expects the Fund to achieve an average return of 5.7% pa, before tax and investment costs, from:

-- the 2.2% pa return from NZ Government Bonds; - the 4.1% pa return from additional risk in the Reference Portfolio; and - the 1% pa return from alternative market exposures and active management strategies.
+- an expected return of 1.4% pa from NZ Government Bonds; - an expected return of 3.3% pa from additional risk in the Reference Portfolio; and - an expected return of 1% pa from alternative market exposures and active management strategies.

 The volatility of market prices for risky assets like equities means the actual return in any given year may vary widely from the ten year expected average.
+Volatility is also expected to be higher in the near term due to the Covid-19 pandemic.
 The range of potential average returns over rolling ten year periods is much narrower than for any single year however.

-The Authority's forecast return for the year ended 30 June 2020 is 6.7% before tax but after investment costs (see Table 1 on page 6).
-This translates to forecast net investment income, including valuation changes, of \$286 million.
+The Authority's forecast return for the year ended 30 June 2021 is 5.7% before tax and investment costs (see Table 1 on page 6).
+This translates to forecast gross investment income, including valuation changes, of \$263 million.

-Table 1: Projected Investment Performance for the year ended 30 June 2020
+Table 1: Projected Investment Performance for the year ended 30 June 2021

 Actual Portfolio Reference Portfolio

 Investment Performance \$m Return % pa \$m Return % pa

-Gross Investment Income 319 7.5 272 6.4
+Gross Investment Income 263 5.7 216 4.7

-Total Investment Costs 33 0.7 16 0.4
+Total Investment Costs 32 0.7 17 0.4

-Net Investment Income 286 6.7 256 6.0
+Net Investment Income 231 5.0 199 4.3

-Tax 61 1.4 48 1.1
+Tax 63 1.4 50 1.1

-Forecast Net Investment Income after tax 225 5.3 208 4.9
+Forecast Net Investment Income after tax 168 3.6 149 3.2